 Academic Search Premier provides full-text access to thousands of scholarly publications, covering a wide range of academic subjects in the humanities and sciences.

-Accessible Archives contains primary source materials about the United States in the 19th and 20th centuries found in historic newspapers, periodicals, and books.
+Accessible Archives contains primary source materials found in American historical newspapers, periodicals, and books from the 18th to the 20th century.

 Ad*Access is a project from Duke University Libraries that presents images and information for advertisements printed in U.S. and Canadian newspapers and magazines in the first half of the 20th century.